Search

 The Real Taoiseach

-Lynch has been desribed by his political rival, Liam Cosgrave, as "the most popular Irish politician since Daniel O'Connell."
-His economic manifesto in 1977 is generally seen as a foolish and misguided mistake which damaged the Irish economy for nearly two decades.
-His handling of the crisis that engulfed Northern Ireland in the late 1960s has also been criticised, however it can be said that it was his tough and decisive actions which controlled the 'hawks' in his government and prevented the violence in the North from spreading over the border into the Republic.
+Lynch was described by his political rival, Liam Cosgrave, as 'the most popular Irish politician since Daniel O'Connell'.
+His economic manifesto in 1977 is generally seen as foolish and misguided mistake which damaged the Irish economy for nearly two decades.
+His handling of the crisis that engulfed Northern Ireland in the late 1960s has been criticised, as was his rehabilitation of Charles J. Haughey, who has since been embroiled in allegations of financial impropriety while Taoiseach.

-In spite of these criticisms, Lynch remains regarded as a respected and popular Irish leader.
-"Honest Jack", "the Real Taoiseach" and the "Reluctant Taoiseach" who, with his calm demeanour, his soft Cork lilt in his voice, and his ever present pipe, came to personify decency and honesty in Irish life.
+Nevertheless, Lynch remains regarded as a respected and popular Irish leader.
+'Honest Jack', 'the Real Taoiseach' and the 'reluctant Taoiseach' who, with his calm demeanour, his soft Cork lilt in his voice, and his ever present pipe, came to personify decency and honesty in Irish life.

 Retirement